bhargavsai-lingampalli/prime-numbers/README.md

 # prime-numbers
-List of Prime Numbers upto certain Range.
+List of Prime Numbers upto certain Range using c

 #How the code works